Thursday, 15th March 2018

 I'm sure if you asked everyone on the 14+ hour bus journey from Carbondale, IL to Orlando, FL what they thought of the trip you'd get a very different answer each time.
 For me, the novelty of 'America', getting to know the group, and playing games helped the time fly by.

-Getting up early for the trip is easy when you know that you're going to Florida, and even easier when packing takes 20 minutes and you can sling all you stuff over your shoulder shoulder!
+Getting up early for the trip is easy when you know that you're going to Florida, and even easier when packing takes 20 minutes, and you can sling all your stuff over your shoulder!

 Hyatt Grand Cypress Hotel

 Jaws dropped as we, the poor students, rolled up to the main lobby.
 Welcomed by a lush indoor garden, the sound of trickling water, and the cool night air of the high ceiling it suddenly clicked for us all how good this week was going to be.
 Despite the long journey we immediately got into the hot tub, an activity that would become a nightly tradition for us throughout the week.